phylotastic/phylotastic/design/game_ideas.md

 ## Navigate tree of life to destination

-If we can solve the problem of how to supply useful clues used to make a branch placement choice, we could design a number of different games.
-If we could do it over the whole tree of life, we could set up a navigation game where you start at some random place on the tree (e.g., giant squid or lady beetle) and you have to navigate your way back to “human” by making a series of binary choices at various branch points.
+If we can solve the problem of how to supply useful clues over the whole tree of life, we could set up a navigation game where you start at some random place on the tree (e.g., giant squid or lady beetle) and you have to navigate your way back to human by making a series of binary choices at various branch points.
 In the case of starting with a squid, the player would have to traverse up the tree to an early animal ancestor, then back down to human.

+This is easy if you can see the whole tree, but I'm imagining a game where all you see is the next node, which appears as an intersection on your path, a fork in the road ahead of you.
+If you are going backward in time and you hit an intersection, one choice goes further back in time, and the other goes forward.
+If you are going forward in time and you hit an intersection, you can go forward right or forward left.

+Each intersection can have various signs, e.g., "mammals ahead in 50 MY".
+The whole trick is to put the content on these signs that makes the game meaningful to play.

 ## competitive territory capture game